 I buried my mom’s ashes with mixed feelings.
 Sadness because her life was over, yet relieved because I wouldn’t have to try and manage the relationship any more.
 Sad because I never received from her what I needed, and sad because she couldn’t give it.

-I pressed the ground into place over her ashes, relieved to be safe and free.
+As I pressed the ground into place over her ashes, I felt relieved to be safe and free.
 And sad because I shouldn’t have to feel relieved.

 I wish it could have been different.